-7.7 Alarming
+7.6 Alarming

-The device supports an alarming concept independent of power quality events.
-Depending on the user requirements, simple or more advanced monitoring tasks may be realized.
+The alarming concept is very flexible.
+Depending on the user requirements simple or more advanced monitoring tasks may be realized.
 The most important objects are limit values on base quantities, the monitoring of fault-current, monitoring functions and the summary alarm.

-7.7.1 Limit values on base quantities
+7.6.1 Limit values on base quantities